Girls’ rights are human rights

 - In a report to HRC, the UN Special Rapporteur on Torture considers harmful practices such as FGM, child and forced marriage and honour-based violence as forms of gender-based violence that constitute ill treatment and torture.

-Girls Get Equal, Protection from violence, Sexual and reproductive health and rights, Education in emergencies, Gender-based violence, girls’ leadership
+Campaigns, Protection from violence, Sexual and reproductive health and rights, Education in emergencies, Gender-based violence, girls’ leadership